Why is Agile methodology is better than waterfall?

 What is the Agile methodology?

-Agile methodology is a method of project management with a systematic, iterative approach whose aim is continuous releases and incorporating customer feedback with every iteration.
-Agile teams are designed to be well agile in their development speed and respond well to market trends.
+Agile methodology is a project management method with a systematic, iterative approach.
+Its aim is continuous releases and incorporating customer feedback with every iteration.
+Agile teams are designed to be agile in their development speed and respond well to market trends.

 There are four Core Values in the Agile methodology.